Formalizing Schwartz functions and tempered distributions: Locally convex spaces

 (see Reed--Simon~\cite{ReedSimon1}*{p.~125}\footnote{Note that Reed--Simon~\cite{ReedSimon1} uses nets, whereas \mathlib's topology library uses filters~(see \cite{Buzzard2020}), but this is irrelevant here.}).

-Noting that the right hand side of \eqref{eq:sup_ball} is just the ball of radius $r$ of the supremum of the seminorms, we can easily translate this definition as follows: \tlink{Analysis/LocallyConvex/WithSeminorms.lean\#L72}
+Noting that the right hand side of \eqref{eq:sup_ball} is just the ball of radius $r$ of the supremum of the seminorms, we can easily translate this definition as follows: \tlink{Analysis/LocallyConvex/WithSeminorms.lean\#L83}

-We now use general construction, \lstinline{FilterBasis}, to obtain the topology and derive that the topology is compatible with the linear structure. \lstinline{FilterBasis} was first introduced by Patrick Massot for the formalization of perfectoid spaces, see~\cite{Buzzard2020}.
+We now use general construction, \lstinline{ModuleFilterBasis}, to obtain the topology and derive that the topology is compatible with the linear structure. \lstinline{ModuleFilterBasis} was first introduced by Patrick Massot, see~\tlink{Topology/Algebra/FilterBasis.lean}.

-In order to prove that $E$ is locally convex, we introduce the predicate \lstinline{WithSeminorms}, which states that the topology on $E$ is induced by a family of seminorms. \tlink{Analysis/LocallyConvex/WithSeminorms.lean\#L264}
+In order to prove that $E$ is locally convex, we introduce the predicate \lstinline{WithSeminorms}, which states that the topology on $E$ is induced by a family of seminorms. \tlink{Analysis/LocallyConvex/WithSeminorms.lean\#L284}

-\begin{remark} This structure has the advantage that the family of seminorms is not part of the definition of the space.
-Otherwise Lean would consider the same space with different families of seminorms as being different, which is highly undesirable.
-On the other hand, the predicate \lstinline{WithSeminorms} makes it easy to prove continuity and convergence results by proving bounds of the seminorms. \end{remark}
+\begin{remark} This structure has the advantage that the family of seminorms is not part of the definition of the topological space.
+Otherwise Lean would consider the same space with different families of seminorms as being different, which is highly undesirable since one might want to work with multiple families of seminorms defining the same topology.
+On the other hand, the predicate \lstinline{WithSeminorms} makes it easy to prove continuity and convergence results by proving bounds of the seminorms.

+In the case of the Schwartz space, the equality in \lstinline{WithSeminorms} is satisfied by definition, but this does not have to be the case.
+For example, every normed space satisfies \lstinline{WithSeminorms} with its norm (considered as a seminorm), but topology is not defined through \lstinline{ModuleFilterBasis}. \end{remark}

-\begin{remark} While it is also possible to define the topology on $E$ as the coarsest topology such that all seminorms are continuous, we chose the approach of filter bases since it automatically implies that $E$ is a topological vector space, i.e., the topology is compatible with the linear structure. \end{remark}
+\begin{remark} Another possibility is to define the topology via the distance functions associated to each seminorm: for each seminorm $p$, we set $d_p : E \times E \to \RR$ with $d_p(x,y) = p(x - y)$.
+Then we pick the coarsest topology that is finer than the topology induced by $d_p$ for each seminorm $p$.
+However, we chose the approach of filter bases since it automatically implies that $E$ is a topological vector space, i.e., the topology is compatible with the linear structure. \end{remark}